 Coffees at the local café are technically defined by the ATO as “Entertainment” expenses and therefore it is not possible to claim GST on these expenses.
 If your accountant chooses to interpret this differently, then it is a simple task to do a bulk adjustment at the end of the financial year to re-allocate this.

-The joint decision made by iKeep Bookkeeping and Fitstop Head Office has been to take a conservative approach, so there is no chance that franchise owners are likely to receive a surprise tax bill at the end of a year.
+The decision made by iKeep Bookkeeping has been to take a conservative approach, so there is no chance that business owners are likely to receive a surprise tax bill at the end of a year.

 Default Expense Account: Staff Amenities